-When: The R03 writing group meet weekly for a 5 week period on Thursday mornings or afternoons followed by a final review of the entire proposal at a one-on-one meeting with their facilitator.
+When: The R03 writing group meet weekly for a 5 week period on Tuesday afternoons followed by a final review of the entire proposal at a one-on-one meeting with their facilitator.

 Who should consider applying: Faculty appointed as Assistant Professor, Associate Professor, Clinical Specialty Fellows, Research Assistant/Associate Professors and Postdocs interested in clinical and/or translational research careers.